AI Summary

 Now you can use any of your aliases in WordPress and your emails will always be authenticated.

-FAQ on Gmail Aliases in WordPress
+FAQ About Gmail Aliases in WordPress

 Here are some of the common questions we get about using Gmail aliases in WordPress.